Maria Hertogh: Controversial marriage

-On 1 August 1950, Maria was married by way of a nikah gantung (to be consummated when both parties were of age, valid under Islamic law) to 21-year-old Mansoor Adabi, a Kelantan-born teacher-in-training at the Bukit Panjang Government School.
+On 1 August 1950, 13-year-old Maria was married by way of a nikah gantung (to be consummated when both parties were of age, valid under Islamic law) to 21-year-old Mansoor Adabi, a Kelantan-born teacher-in-training at the Bukit Panjang Government School.
 The marriage was later speculated to have been a manoeuvre by Aminah to prevent further retrieval attempts by the Hertoghs; Maria returned to live with Aminah after the wedding night, and the marriage was never consummated.
 Because the marriage had been solemnised in Singapore, which was at that time under British rule, British law controlled the validity of the marriage rather than Malayan law.

 The first challenges on the marriage's validity came from within the Muslim community.
 On 10 August, a Muslim leader wrote to The Straits Times, pointing out that although Islamic law permits the marriage of girls starting after puberty (which Maria had reached a year earlier), there were Muslim countries such as Egypt that legislated for a minimum marriage age of 16.
 He added, however, that it would not be in the interest of "the friendly understanding... between Christians and Muslims" to object to the marriage since it had already taken place.
 The latter view was held by the majority of the Muslim population, albeit in a more antagonistic mood against the Dutch and Europeans at large.

 Second appeal

 Meanwhile, the Hertoghs had not given up legal pursuit to retrieve Maria.
 Only a day after the marriage, Aminah received the Hertoghs' representative lawyers from Kuala Lumpur.
 The lawyers delivered a letter demanding Maria's return by 10 August, failing which legal action would be taken.
 Believing that the marriage settled the matter, Aminah and Mansoor both ignored the deadline.
 The Hertoghs did not.
 On 26 August, an originating summons was taken out, under the Guardianship of Infants Ordinance, by the Hertoghs as plaintiffs against Aminah, Maria and Mansoor, who were all made defendants.

 The hearing proceeded between 20 and 24 November.
 For four months, the matter hung in suspense.
 During this time, in order to avoid public scrutiny, Maria rarely left her residence in the house of M.A.
 Majid, then-president of the Muslim Welfare Association and Adabi's foster father.
 Nevertheless, media coverage on the incident had grown to a global scale.
 Letters from Muslim organisations in Pakistan promising financial and other help arrived, some going so far as to declare any further move by the Dutch Government to separate the couple as "an open challenge to the Muslim world".
 Pledges of aid also came from Maria's native Indonesia and as far as Saudi Arabia.

 The hearing finally opened, and Maria's natal mother, Adeline Hertogh travelled down to Singapore to attend.
-The judge, Justice Brown, delivered the verdict in the case entitled Re M. H. Hertogh, an Infant: Hertogh v.
+The judge, Justice Algernon Brown, delivered the verdict in the case entitled Re M. H. Hertogh, an Infant: Hertogh v.
 Amina binte Mohamed and Others two weeks later.
 The marriage, instead of resolving the dispute, had instead complicated it.
 His judgment stated inter alia: